luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 There also exist several energy consumption measuring applications, but most rely on the same features such as using Intel's RAPL and NVIDIA's NVML for their data.
-Firstly, \[CodeCarbon\] is a complete application for measuring applications with longer run times and provides a large dashboard with much information about the overall consumption.
+Firstly, **CodeCarbon** is a complete application for measuring applications with longer run times and provides a large dashboard with much information about the overall consumption.
-\[Eco2AI\] provides similar measurements and estimates its equivalent carbon emissions and saves this data to a file [2].
+**Eco2AI** provides similar measurements and estimates its equivalent carbon emissions and saves this data to a file [2].
-\[Carbontracker\] is specifically designed for tracking and predicting the energy consumption of the training of deep learning models and can measure the consumption per epoch [1].
+**Carbontracker** is specifically designed for tracking and predicting the energy consumption of the training of deep learning models and can measure the consumption per epoch [1].
 This permits the plotting of energy usage in relation to the loss value.
 However, this has not yet been implemented, and each of the beforementioned measuring applications introduces a large time overhead when starting or stopping measurements and can therefore not be used for smaller measurements.
-\[PyJoules\] is simply a small wrapper around RAPL and NVML, which means this application can be used for smaller measurements [9].
+**PyJoules** is simply a small wrapper around RAPL and NVML, which means this application can be used for smaller measurements [9].

-We identified in this related work that the current efforts into Green AI are small-scale and generalising.
+We identified in this related work that the current efforts into Green AI are small-scale and generalizing.
 Most energy consumption measuring applications work on a system or complete training level.
 The current research is missing an application that can identify energy consumption measurements more in-depth by looking at individual system components